 Eger is a beautiful historical town in northern Hungary.

-It’s relatively less known than other Hungarian touristic attractions.
+It’s relatively less known than other Hungarian tourist attractions.
 And that’s good because it’s not exploited by too much crowd.
-But at the same time, it’s a pity, because such beauties should be more enhanced
+But at the same time, it’s a pity, because such beauty should be enhanced

 Less than two hours (both by car or train) from Budapest, it lies on the edge of the crowded tourist routes.
 Yet it is a pleasant town, with many things to see.
 Baroque buildings and churches, the amazing old town, the spas, the wine cellars.

-If you’re in Hungary I definitely recommend a visit to this tiny yet beautiful town.
+If you’re in Hungary I recommend a visit to this tiny yet beautiful town.

 Here are the 5 most notable things to see in Eger among many others.
 This is my opinion, of course, and you can comment in the space below.